wp-plugins/gotmls/readme.txt

 2. An example scan that found some threats.

 == Changelog ==

+= 1.2.12.12 =
+* Consolodated the Definition Types and added a Whitelist catagory.
+* Completely redesigned the Definition Updates to handle icrimental updates.
+* Added "View Quarantine" to the menu.

 = 1.2.11.15 =
 * Enhanced Output Buffer to work with compression enabled (like ob_gzhandler).